How to Get an Exit Visa Permit in India

 1. A copy of the applicant’s valid passport along with a copy of the Indian visa.

-2. Applicant passport-size photograph.
+2. Applicant’s passport-size photograph.

 3. Address proof in India: –

-C. Lease license in Case of talent.
+c.
+Lease license in case of talent.

 4. Applicant Indian Immigration arrival stamp.

-5. Applicant Cancelled Indian Passport and Surrender Certificate (For acquiring foreign Citizenship).
+5. Applicant Cancelled Indian Passport and Surrender Certificate (For acquiring Foreign Citizenship).

-6.Applican Flight ticket (Not Mandatory).
+6. Applicant Flight ticket (Not Mandatory).

-Fines and Penalty for Overstaying in India
+Fines and Penalties for Overstaying in India

 As per FRRO, overstaying in India beyond the visa expiry date leads to a fine, imprisonment of up to five years and even a ban on entering the country again.